hashicorp/learn-hcp-consul/README.md

 The repository contains the following folders:

-- `hcp_tf`: Terraform example configuration to deploy a Consul cluster on HCP.
+- `hcp_consul_base`: Terraform example configuration to deploy a Consul cluster on HCP.
-- `hcp_tf_vpc`: Terraform example configuration to deploy a Consul cluster on HCP, deploy a VPC on AWS and peer the VPC with the HashiCorp Virtual Network (HVN).
+- `hcp_consul_vpc`: Terraform example configuration to deploy a Consul cluster on HCP, deploy a VPC on AWS and peer the VPC with the HashiCorp Virtual Network (HVN).